Questions About VA Loan Program

 The main caveat here is that the home must serve as your primary residence.
 In the case of multifamily properties, at least one of the units must serve as the borrower’s primary residence.
 The program is not designed to finance vacation homes or second homes.

-Additionally, the property must meet the minimum property requirements for the VA loan program.
-These requirements mainly focus on basic health and safety issues, to ensure that the home is safe and habitable for the new occupant.
+The property must also fulfill the VA loan program’s minimum property requirements.
+These requirements mainly focus on basic health and safety issues to ensure that the home is safe and habitable for the new occupant.

 Generally speaking, a standard VA purchase loan cannot be used to buy a “fixer-upper” that needs serious work.
 The home has to be move-in ready at the time of closing.